finxster/sqlj-hello-world/README.md

 ##Dependencies
 It wasn't easy to find SQLJ's dependencies (runtime.jar, translate.jar and compatible jdbc driver), but they're in /lib folder. :D

-To install the dependencies in your local repository, just run the `initialize` maven phase:
+To install the dependencies in your local repository, just run the `initialize` maven phase (you'll need do this only once):

 ```java
 mvn intialize